Nebo15/gateway.web/README.md

 ### Docker

+## Deployment

 Dashboard can be deployed as a single container from [nebo15/annon.web](https://hub.docker.com/r/nebo15/annon.web/) Docker Hub.

-Also you can deploy everything at once via [sample Docker Compose file](docker-compose.yml).
+More information you can find in [Annon Infrastructure](https://github.com/Nebo15/annon.infra).

 ## Configurations